cscribn/README-one-on-one-work/README.md

   * Discuss constructive criticism/things to work on.
 * Is there anything you need to take off/put on your plate?
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?
+  * What's going well, not so well, and what could be improved?

 ## Individual Contributor Agenda